ArnoldDP/ARSE/README.md

 ### How heavy is this list?

 I tried to keep it somewhat performance friendly.
-I'd recommend at least 32gbs of ram with a 40gb [pagefile](https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html), a 5600x, and a 3060 ti.
-Although I have seen people run it on lower end hardware during testing.
+I'd recommend at least 32gbs of ram with a 40gb [pagefile](https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html), a 5600x, and a 3060 ti, although I have seen people run it on lower end hardware during testing.
 Please note that while it is possible to run with 16gbs of ram, you may run into some stability issues.

 ### My performance is bad, is there anything I can do?